-Aircraft Electrician was the 478th most popular job in the U.S. Government in 2015, with 22 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Aircraft Electrician was the 448th most popular job in the U.S. Government in 2020, with 26 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Aircraft Electrician jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Aircraft Electrician job is FWS-8, and the highest paygrade that can be attained within this job series is FWS-10.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This standard is used to grade nonsupervisory work involved in installing, troubleshooting, adjusting, testing, modifying, calibrating, and repairing aircraft electrical systems and equipment on board conventional and non-conventional aircraft such as electrical power control and distribution systems, lighting systems, refueling and fuel quantity indicating systems, electrical warning, controlling, and actuating circuits, and tying-in power and control circuits for functional systems, such as hydraulics, armament, radar, engines, and fire suppression.
 The work is characterized by the need to understand the functional characteristics and relationships of various electrical systems and equipment on aircraft.

 |Agency||Employees Hired||Average Salary|

 |U.S. Coast Guard||26||$76,151.19|

 Aircraft Electrician Pay Distribution

 The average pay for an Aircraft Electrician is $76,151.19.
 The highest paid Aircraft Electrician made $85,734 in 2020.

 |WG - Nonsupervisory Pay Schedules - Federal Wage System||23|